MartinLundqvist/trader-app/developerlog.md

 I created the following index in the `marketdata_3500` table in order to accelerate queries:

 - `CREATE INDEX marketdata_3500_symbol_date ON marketdata_3500 (symbol, date)`

+# March 19th

+Thinking about how to backtest.
+I am leaning towards creating a massive database where I run all tickers through the "strategizer".
+We could create a separate end-point called `backtest` that creates signal back in time.
+Then I need to simulate the day-to-day decision making.

+## Created a backtesting strategy

+- Collect marketdata for a list of tickers
+- Iterate through them, and generate a backtesting result for each ticker
+- Store the backtesting result in an array
+- Do some stats on the performance of the backtesting results

+## Refactored the python script to be easier to scale

+- Created separate file for the "bollinger" strategy scripts
+- Created separate end-points and functions for backtest vs signal